hannahcampbell/coding-challenge-ui/README.md

 The API should be available at `http://localhost:5000`

-The swagger ui should be available at `http://localhost:5000/swagger`
+The Swagger UI should be available at `http://localhost:5000/swagger`

 The UI should be available at `http://localhost:8100`